kopako/HelloWorldJenkins/README.md

 Jenkins should approve this pull request.
-2
+3 pull request